 - Pray for those in authority — federal/national, provincial/state, and municipal/county government leaders (1 Timothy 2:1-2).

 - Pray for Christians, using Paul's prayers in Philippians 1:9-11, Colossians 1:9-12, and Ephesians 1:16-19.

 - Evaluate the use of the time, talent, treasure, education, and experience God has entrusted to you.
-Are they glorifying to God?
-Do you need to change what you are doing?
+Are you glorifying God in all areas?
+Do you need to change anything you are doing?

-- Discuss with the Lord your joys, your sorrows, and the decisions you are facing.
-Find promises and directives in the Bible which you can record.
+- Discuss with the Lord your joys, your sorrows, and any decisions you are facing.
+Find pertinent promises and directives in the Bible and record them.